aswinks123/AuditScope/README.md

 ## 🚀 Key Features

-✨ Add Audit Rules Easily
+✨ Add Audit Rules Permanently
 Monitor critical file or directory changes with custom permissions (r, w, x, a) and associate them with unique audit keys for streamlined tracking.

 📋 List Active Rules in One Command